Suspect in Stockholm truck attack was a failed asylum-seeker: police

 Speaking from her bed at the Saint Goran hospital in Stockholm, she said she “thought a war was going on” because “people around me were screaming.”

-The lion-shaped boulders on Drottninggatan are meant as roadblocks and have been put up in several European capitals after another truck attack last year killed 12 people at a Christmas market in Berlin.
+The lion-shaped boulders on Drottninggatan are meant as roadblocks and have been put up in several European capitals after a truck attack last year killed 12 people at a Christmas market in Berlin.

-Ciuraru, who expects to be released Monday from the hospital, said she “tried to get up and run but got a huge rock over my leg.”
+Ciuraru, who expects to be released Monday from the hospital, said she “tried to get up and run, but got a huge rock over my leg.”

+On Sunday, tens of thousands of people gathered in bright sunshine on the downtown Sergelstorg square, near the site of the truck crash, for a memorial rally.

+Rickard Sjoberg, one of the organizers, told the crowd there were probably people from out of town among them.
+“But today, we’re all Stockholmers,” he said to huge applause.

+Stockholm seemed to be returning to normal slowly Sunday.
+Flags on most public buildings, including Parliament and the Royal Palace, flew at full-staff.

+“If people who are here, seeking asylum, and treat us like this, it is not good,” Stockholm resident Lars Holm, 73, said after attending a service at the cathedral.
+“So now we have to have more security in our society, but still we don’t like to live in bunkers.
+We want to have, as before, a free life and we welcome people from abroad.”

-Meanwhile, the famous Swedish department store that was rammed Friday by a stolen beer truck apologized for an announcement that it would reopen two days after the deadly attack to sell damaged goods at a “reduced price.”
+The upscale department store that was rammed Friday by the truck apologized for an announcement that it would reopen two days after the deadly attack to sell damaged goods at a “reduced price.”

-The Ahlens department store called the move “a bad decision” on its Facebook page.
-It said its motivation “was born out of the idea of standing up for transparency and not allowing evil forces take control of our lives.”
+The Ahlens store described it as “a bad decision” on its Facebook page, saying its motivation “was born out of the idea of standing up for transparency and not allowing evil forces take control of our lives.”

 The store said it would reopen Monday “without any damaged goods.”